Transcranial Magnetic Stimulation

 When you receive TMS treatment, you sit in a comfortable chair.
 You remain awake and alert while one of our psychiatrists places a TMS coil over your head.
 This coil generates a pulsating magnetic field that improves the communication among certain areas of the brain.
 These pulses are not painful and have few side effects.

-Each treatment lasts about 40 minutes.
+Depending on which treatment protocol you receive, treatment lasts between 2 and 20 minutes.
 We generally provide TMS every day for four to six weeks, depending on how well you respond.
 That usually means 20 to 30 sessions.
 In addition, we provide six additional sessions at the end, to wean you off treatment.

 Throughout the treatment, we monitor you and evaluate your progress.
-Sessions take place at the Icahn Medical Institute, located at 1425 Madison Avenue, New York, NY 10029.
+Sessions take place at Mount Sinai West, located at 1000 Tenth Avenue, New York, NY 10019.

-To make an appointment or refer a patient, or to learn more about TMS, please call us at 212-585-4635 or send us an e-mail.
+To make an appointment or refer a patient, please complete this referral form.
+After completion, our team will reach out with next steps.
+With other questions or to learn more about TMS, please send us an e-mail.